 Indiana knife law is quite straightforward.
 It is not complex at all.
 You may say, this state has liberal regulations regarding the laws of knives and blades.
-Indiana is a North American state situated at the mid-western part of the Great Lakes.
+Indiana is a North American state situated in the mid-western part of the Great Lakes.
 The democratic-republican federal government is the authority of the federal law regarding knives and other weapons.

 According to IC Art.
 1, Section 32, “The people shall have a right to bear arms, for the defense of themselves and the state.”
 However, as per the Indiana Knife Law – Article 47, Chapter 5, the law regarding weapons and blades prohibits violence.
 So, you can carry legal knives but you have to follow the limitations and regulations of the state.